cststack/k8comp/README.md

 Encrypt any sensitive information using eyaml.
 The repository includes a working example.
 The variables are encrypted in hiera and are getting decrypted at the run time.

-NOTE: Make sure the keys are stored secure, not on the same repository as the yaml files.
+NOTE: Make sure the keys are stored secure, not on the same repository as the deployment files.

 For more information on how to use eyaml check below URL:

 https://github.com/TomPoulton/hiera-eyaml

+### External files

+The tool will check the deployment files for any external resources to be deployed.
+Any line which starts with "http" it will be considered an external resource and it will be part of the deployment.

+The URLs can also contain variables.

 ## Limitations

-Tested on CentOS 7 and kubernetes 1.2.0, 1.4.0 and 1.4.6
+Tested on CentOS 7 and kubernetes 1.2.0, 1.4.0, 1.4.6 and 1.5.0

 ## To do